Norfolk Island Regional Council

 The Norfolk Island Regional Council is the local government body of Norfolk Island, an island territory of Australia in the south Pacific Ocean.
-It is subject to the state-level legislation of New South Wales.
+It is subject to the state-level legislation of Queensland.

 History

-Prior to July 2015, Norfolk Island was self-governed by the Norfolk Legislative Assembly.
+Prior to July 2015, Norfolk Island was self-governed by the Norfolk Island Legislative Assembly.
 The Norfolk Island Regional Council was formally established on 1 July 2016 and, unlike most local government bodies in Australia, delivers many Commonwealth services to residents in addition to local-level services such as land planning and emergency management.

-In December 2021, the elected council was dismissed and an administrator, Michael Colreavy, appointed until 2024, when local government elections in New South Wales are next due.
+In December 2021, the elected council was dismissed and an administrator, Michael Colreavy was appointed.

+On 13 November 2024, the Federal Minister for Regional Development, local Government and Territories, Kristy McBain, announced a new governance model for the island – the Norfolk Island Assembly – and the extension of the administration period under a new administration team replacing Colreavy.
+The Minister appointed a Lead Administrator, Scott Mason, and a Financial Administrator, Gary Mottau, who both commenced on 6 December 2024.